GoogleCloudPlatform/podcast/site/content/post/episode-179-stackdriver-with-rory-petty/index.md

 So as a developer, you're able to say, oh, I need to go in and optimize this function, I need to improve my code-- a variety of things, right?
 So it's basically a tool for developers that really lets them optimize their code.
 And what we've seen in practice is when big companies use it, not only are they able to improve the performance of their code, but that translates back into not just benefits for their users, but actually benefits for their Cloud spend.
 So again, the less time you're spinning CPU cycles, you might be able to save money on your compute cost or the amount of memory that you need for a particular VM instance.
 So it can be one of those cases where a little bit of time investment there can actually save you a large amount of money or a user satisfaction in terms of real world benefits.

-MARK: Yeah, I think that for the Cloud on Air that you were mentioning, if people can go to the Google Cloud Platform YouTube channel, if you search Stackdriver there, you'll actually see a fair amount of content.
+MARK: Yeah, I think that for the Cloud on Air that you were mentioning, if people can go to the Google Cloud YouTube channel, if you search Stackdriver there, you'll actually see a fair amount of content.
 We've got this series called Stack Doctor, where we talk about some of the best practices and getting started with Stackdriver, as well as a bunch of kind of like webinars with Cloud on Air, where we'll talk about different areas.
 I think there was one recent one on the Profiler, for instance, and kind of how those things work and kind of stepping into it.

 I think there's a lot of resources out there for hopefully people to learn more about Stackdriver, because a lot of cases, it's not just going to be a plug and play, right?
 You're going to have to do a fair amount of work integrating it.
 But the more you integrate it and kind of the more you lean into it, like you just said, the more rewards you'll see.